 Owner of Organics2You Amanda Delalat started her business to educate Coasties about food and nutrition.

 “People don’t know what’s going on with their food.
 We’re consuming so many more pesticides and herbicides.
 If we all went back to cooking wholefoods like our grandparents it would make so much difference,” the Bensville mother-of-two says.

 Her health kick began after suffering from adrenal fatigue.

 Now, she can’t remember the last time she was sick.

 “If we were eating wholefoods instead of packaged foods, we’d be 100 per cent better off.
-Food is our medicine, food heals,” she said.
+Food is our medicine, food heals,” she says.

 At her Organics2You shop at Daley’s Point, shelves are brimming with everything from sprouted bread to Swiss mushrooms and persimmon to pomegranate.

 Catering to any food allergy or intolerance, there are rows of bulk goods including white quinoa, black wild rice, buckwheat, amaranth, coconut flour and cacao powder.